Wiicht/Visualisation/README.md

 The original PISA 2012 dataset contained information from 485,490 students and 636 features.
 For my analysis I used only a couple of variables.
 The most importent ones are: Country, gender, math score, reading score, science score, study time and parent's schooling. <br> <br>
 In this investigation I examined which variables have an impact on the scores and how the countries compare to each other.

+### Data
+The data can be found here: https://www.oecd.org/pisa/data/

 ## Summary of Findings